bitprj/devrel/Charades_Game_In_JavaScript/Charades Game In JavaScript final blog.md

 Let's start with creating the elements in HTML.

 **in HTML:**
-The HTML of both versions are exactly the same, besides the different JavaScript they include.
+The HTML of both versions of how you play the game are exactly the same, besides the different JavaScript they include.

 There will be a simple `<div>` holding the card which has a `front-face`, and a `back-face`.
-As learned from Marina Ferreira's blog, I adapted her procedure to create the flipping card.
+I adapted a procedure from the original blog to create the flipping card.
 I also added a timer to give a reference to the players.

 ```
 <div class="cards" id="words">